its-aazizi/react-boilerplate/README.md

 # react-boilerplate
-Boilerplate for React with TypeScript, Zustand, ESLint, React Router and MUI.
+Boilerplate for React with Vite, TypeScript, Zustand, ESLint, React Router and MUI.